Carl Hewitt keynotes on the Actor Model and ActorScript, providing examples of using them for large-scale datacenters and IoT.

 Michael T. Nygard discusses using Chef in the datacenter and in the cloud for managing physical and virtual systems.

-Dennis E. Wisnosky presents the path going from governance to deploying by illustrating how the Business Enterprise Common Core Metadata COI governs the Common Vocabulary used for the DoD Business Operations information exchanged between Core Business Missions by Defense Business Systems at the Enterprise Tier.
+Dennis Wisnosky presents the path from governance to deploying by illustrating how the Business Enterprise Common Core Metadata COI governs the Common Vocabulary used for the DoD Business Operations.

-Charles Lee explains why cloud computing is not just a hype but rather the trend of a decade, and introduces the audience to several SpringSource tools, especially Cloud Foundry, showing how they can be used to create and manage cloud deployments.
+Charles Lee presents the values of cloud computing and introduces the audience to several SpringSource tools, especially Cloud Foundry, useful to create and manage cloud deployments.

 InfoQ.com is a web app/portal implemented with the latest in portal technology and web development.
-This session shows the good, the bad, and the ugly of building InfoQ.com; from (lack of) initial requirements, design/implementation choices, deployment issues, and lessons learned along the way.
-The talk examines features of the site and their implementation in the web layer, domain model, and DB.
+This session shows the good, the bad, and the ugly of building InfoQ.com in all layers.